 Vice President of the Atlanta Division of the Company from 2011 until retiring in December 2019.
-Previously, Regional Director of Retail Operations from 1995 to 2011.
-Qualifications include extensive business experience serving as an Officer of the Company for nine years and on the Board of the Company for three years.
+Qualifications include extensive business experience serving as an Officer of the Company for nine years and on the Board of the Company for four years.
 Director since 2020.
-Age 63.
+Age 64.